 The Goonies was Sean Astin's film debut.
 At just 13, he won the central role of Mikey Walsh, a glass-half-full kind of kid who sets out to save his home from greedy developers.
 Astin went on to star in some equally big and influential movies, including Rudy and The Lord of the Rings films.

-He's currently starring in the second season of Stranger Things, which includes some Goonies references.
+He starred in the second season of Stranger Things, which includes some Goonies references.
 Astin is married with three children.

 Birthplace: Santa Monica, California, United States of America